chinhdo/txFileManager/docs/_README.txt

-This solution contains Chinh Do's Transactional File Manager.
-Transaction File Manager allows the inclusion of filesystem operations in a System.Transactions transaction.
+This solution contains the Transactional File Manager.
+Transactional File Manager allows the inclusion of filesystem operations in a System.Transactions transaction.

+This is an open source project.
+The project web site is at https://transactionalfilemgr.codeplex.com/.

 If you find a bug or have ideas for enhancements, I would love to hear from you.
-Leave your feedback here: http://www.chinhdo.com/20080825/transactional-file-manager/ or
+Leave your feedback here: https://transactionalfilemgr.codeplex.com/, or http://www.chinhdo.com/20080825/transactional-file-manager/ or
 email: cdo@vienxu.com

-Copyright (c) 2008 Chinh Do
+Copyright (c) 2008-2013 Chinh Do

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation